youyoubilly/assetguy/README.md

 # AssetGuy

+A practical asset-toolkit to help improve effectiveness when editing documentation, creating content, and managing project assets.
 Unified CLI tool for optimizing, converting, and managing image, GIF, and video assets.

+## Who is AssetGuy for?

+AssetGuy is designed for:

+- **Developers** - Quickly optimize assets for documentation, README files, and project assets
+- **Docs writers** - Streamline image and GIF optimization for technical documentation
+- **Open-source maintainers** - Efficiently manage assets across repositories and documentation
+- **Product makers** - Optimize assets for web, marketing materials, and product documentation

+Whether you're writing technical docs, maintaining open-source projects, or creating product content, AssetGuy helps you focus on content creation rather than wrestling with asset optimization tools.

 ## Installation